ArRstgi/Team-Cache-Flow-Ticketing/sprint-plans/SPRINT-2-PLAN.md

 ---

+## Risks

+Discrepancies in accessing the Redis queue, using inconsistent data structures in the queue, and other similar issues with coordinating shared resources

+---

 ## Definition of Done

 A TA can trigger an action, watch the queue flow in Docker Compose logs, hit the worker's `/health` to see queue depth and last-job-at, and review k6 results showing the caching improvement.